 On e-Payments, we successfully set up an ASEAN e-Payments Coalition in March 2019, dedicated to supporting the development of an integrated and harmonised digital payment framework across ASEAN with the goal of supporting the growth of cross-border e-commerce.
 Coalition members come from a broad range of constituencies - banks, e-commerce companies, regulators and so on.
 Together, they have participated in a series of working sessions and developed a set of key recommendations on e-payments that have been presented to the ASEAN Working Committee on Payment and Settlement Systems (WC-PSS) to help shape the development of an ASEAN Payments Policy Framework.
 The coalition is now exploring setting up a regular and sustained process for input into the work of the WC-PSS.

 On data policy, members of the task force have shown a strong commitment to shape and support the implementation of the ASEAN Framework on Digital Data Governance.
-Member organisations of the task force have shared their best practices on data classifications in a formal process of input with the body that is developing the framework on behalf of ASEAN governments.
+Member organisations of the task force shared their best practices on data classifications in a formal process of input with the body that is developing the framework on behalf of ASEAN governments.
 They are also taking part in a dialogue series on trade policy and cross-border data flows supported by the Forum’s Platform for International Trade and Investment.
 They also recently contributed input to support the development of ASEAN Cross Border Data Flows Mechanisms (ASEAN Certification and ASEAN Model Contractual Clauses) under the ASEAN Digital Data Governance Framework.

 On cybersecurity, members of the ASEAN Cybersecurity Task Force have explored cybersecurity intelligence sharing models and the types of interventions required to nurture cooperation and capacity building in ASEAN cybersecurity.
-They are now building ideas on cybersecurity priorities and themes to be part of the ASEAN agenda in 2020.
+They are now building a proposal on cybersecurity capacity building for submission to the ASEAN Secretariat.